PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 Nothing gets printed to the console!
 Lets work on that.

 # Printing + including
-The `print` function doesn't come builtin in C. So we have to "include" code written by someone else that figures out the specific 0 and 1 instructions.
+The `print` function doesn't come builtin in C. So we have to "include" code written by someone else that figures out the specific 0 and 1 instructions to get our computer to print something.

-Change the code to the following.
+(change your code to the following)
 ```c
 #include <stdio.h>